Spring 2021 Information

 If you have tested positive for COVID-19 in the past 12 weeks, please do not retest at this time.
 If you are having symptoms or have a recent exposure, follow the UM Falcon Forward plan and do not participate in sentinel testing.
 The Falcon Forward plan can be found here: montevallo.edu/falconforward.

 For additional information on sentinel testing, you may visit GuideSafe.org.

 Before returning to campus, students should minimize their risk of potentially spreading COVID-19 by completing a 10-day quarantine at home, if possible.

-Face coverings are required in all public areas on campus.
 Appropriate face masks include a cloth face covering or appropriate paper mask that covers both the nose and mouth.
 University-provided face masks will be available for pickup at the Student Life office.
 There are no exceptions to the face mask requirement.
-Individuals refusing to wear a face mask will be subject to progressive discipline through the student conduct process.
+Any students who violate COVID-19 restrictions will be subject to progressive discipline through the student conduct process.
 Please review current COVID-19 restrictions here.
 Please see the April 6 update on the UM Mask Policy here.
 The University reserves the right to amend this document to ensure the campus community’s safety or when university resources are too low to contain University spread.